-- Zero or more instances of this attribute MAY be present in a packet.
-0+ - Zero or one instance of this attribute MAY be present in a packet.
-0-1 - Exactly one instance of this attribute MUST be present in a packet.
-1 - 1+ One or more of these attributes MUST be present.
+- 0 This attribute MUST NOT be present in a packet. - 0+ Zero or more instances of this attribute MAY be present in a packet. - 0-1 Zero or one instance of this attribute MAY be present in a packet. - 1 Exactly one instance of this attribute MUST be present in a packet. - 1+ One or more of these attributes MUST be present.